-The New Year symbolizes a fresh start, making it the perfect opportunity to adopt healthier habits, particularly in dental hygiene.
+The New Year offers a perfect opportunity to adopt better habits, especially for your dental hygiene.

 1. Choose the Right Toothbrush: A Foundation for Oral Hygiene

-The size of the brush head is also important; it should easily fit inside your mouth to reach all areas comfortably.
+The size of the brush head matters too; it should be small enough to reach all areas of your mouth, including the back teeth.

 2. Master the Art of Brushing Your Teeth